LichiMan/EZLookdevTools/README.md

 - extra arguments list.
 - search texture files recursively in a given folder.

-## Maya Surfacing

-Auto material creation.
-Create shaders, import textures, and assign them to the meshes.
-There is 2 ways to do this:
-- From a folder
-- From a json material config file

-If you are sure your textures are named correctly, select a folder and let the tools figure out the rest.
-If unsure, first use the Material Mapping tool to check that all textures data from names are read correctly, make changes if needed, and save the settings as a json file.

 ## Material mapping

+Imports textures into your maya scene.

+Make sure the custom template matchs your file naming convention.
-Load all textures from a folder, and the tool will -for each texturing file- load its surfacing project, surfacing_object, colorspace, textureset_element name as well as what shader_plug it should be connected in a PxrSurface shader, and group them together by udim.
+Read textures from a folder, and the tool will -for each texture file- load its surfacing project, surfacing_object, colorspace, textureset_element name as well as what shader_plug it should be connected in a PxrSurface shader, and group them together by udim.
-Make any necessary changes in this excel like interface before exporting this as a material setup json file.
+Make any necessary changes in this excel like interface before importing.
+At this point you can change what the textures will be assigned too manually.
-This json file will be essentially your glue between the individual textures and meshes for automatic material creations.
-The tool uses fuzzy string matching to give naming some flexibility to errors, different spellings, or camel casing However, the texture template from config/constants.py should match
 <pre>
 {surfacing_project}_{surfacing_object}_{textureset_element}_{colorspace}.{UDim}.{extension}
 For example: